Parents and Families

 Who is actually “in charge” of the fraternity or sorority?

 Fraternity and sorority members are elected to officer positions and manage the day-to-day operations of the organization.
 These officers are assisted by members serving on committees and by alumni serving as advisors.
 All of our fraternities and sororities are also part of an (inter) national organization that offers support, advice, and direction through paid professional staff members and regional volunteers.
-The Program Director for Fraternity and Sorority Affairs, Michele Peterson, is also employed to assist, educate, and monitor the activities of Greek organizations.
+The Assistant Director for Fraternity and Sorority Affairs, Michele Peterson, is also employed to assist, educate, and monitor the activities of Greek organizations.

 Doesn’t it cost a lot of money to be in a fraternity or a sorority?